leafsphp/docs/src/modules/db/index.md

 :::

-### autoConnect
+### Auto Connect

-This method allows you to connect to your database from parameters in a `.env` file.
-Most MVC frameworks and other libraries rely on a `.env` for a lot of configurations including the database.
-With `autoConnect`, you can directly pick up these configs.
+Leaf DB also allows you to connect to your database using the database credentials set in your environment variables.
+This is much easier than having to pass in the credentials every time you want to connect to your database.
+You can do this using the `autoConnect()` method.

 **example env:**